othiym23/node-continuation-local-storage/README.md

 Returns the currently active context on a namespace.

-### namespace.createContext()

-Create a new scope to which attributes can be bound or mutated.

 ### namespace.set(key, value)

 Set a value on the current continuation context.
 Shorthand for